Top 6 Tips for Remote Job Seekers

 Losing track of your applications and companies is always a hazard with any job search.
 Keep track of your applications so when a recruiter calls, you are aware of the positions and companies you applied to.
 Nothing is worse than asking a recruiter “What position was this again?” or “What company are you with?”

 For video interviews, remember that it is important to attend the interviewer.
 This means to look at them while speaking.
-If you have dual monitors, you can put a sticky note or a sticker next to the camera to ensure that you are looking AT the interviewer during the interview.
+If you have dual monitors, you can put a sticky note or sticker labels next to the camera to ensure that you are looking AT the interviewer during the interview.
 Unless staring at the side of your head is what you are wanting to accomplish, it is best to keep and maintain a healthy eye contact in the remote environment, just as you would in the in-person arena.

 TIP #4 – Create Energy During the Interview(s)